kgdunn/pid-book/process-monitoring/what-is-process-monitoring-about.rst

 *	these adjustments are made **manually** [not automatically with actuators],
 *	and take place due to **special causes** [not due to regularly occurring process disturbances].

 As seen by the items in square brackets above, automatic :index:`feedback control` is applied continuously by computer systems and makes short-term, temporary changes to the system to keep it at the desired target (called the setpoint) in the face of process disturbances.
+Process monitoring is very different therefore to feedback control.

 Note that process monitoring is often called :index:`statistical process control` (SPC).
 This can lead to unnecessary confusion with process control, i.e. the design and implementation of feedback control, feed-forward control and other automated control systems.
 We will not use the term SPC, rather we will use the term *process monitoring*.